-Spotify Radio works by using the Spotify algorithm’s data to find similar songs based on the artist, album, playlist, or song that you have selected.
+Spotify Radio works by combining your personal listening habits with the Spotify algorithm’s massive amounts of data.
+It can then instantly create a personalized playlist for you made up of similar songs based on the artist, album, playlist, or song that you have selected or listened to.

 The Spotify algorithm will look at your listening habits as well as the listening habits of the users who listen to the artist, album, playlist, or song you have selected to create a Spotify Radio playlist made up of about 50 songs.

 To start a Spotify Radio playlist on the desktop app, mobile app, or web browser:

 - Open the Spotify app or web browser

 - Go to any song, album, artist or playlist

 - Select the 3 horizontal or vertical dots

 - Select ‘Go to song/album/playlist/artist radio’ or ‘Start song/album/playlist/artist radio’

 Remember: Depending on where on Spotify you are creating the Radio playlist, the option will either say “Go to” or “Start” and will only mention the type you are selecting (ie: Start playlist radio or Go to song radio).

 Spotify Radio also automatically begins if you have “AutoPlay” enabled in your Spotify app when the song, album, or playlist you are listening to no longer has any new songs for you to hear.